Carpal tunnel syndrome causes chronic wrist pain, numbness, pins, and needles.

-Rest - Rest from activities which cause pain or make it worse.
-Continuing to use a painful wrist will not allow inflammation to settle down and soft tissues to heal.
-This may include work-related activities such as typing at a keyboard, DIY or sport specific training including racket sports.
+Rest from activities which cause pain or make it worse.
+Continuing to use a painful wrist will not allow the inflammation to settle down and soft tissues to heal.
+This may include work-related activities such as typing at a keyboard, DIY or sport-specific training including racket sports.
 If you are an athlete then use this opportunity to work on another aspect of your game or maintain fitness with aerobic exercise.

-Ice or cold therapy - If there is inflammation and swelling present, using a form of cold therapy will help to relieve this.
-Applying ice or a specialist cold wrap to the wrist area for 10 minutes at a time can be done hourly in the early stages, reducing in frequency as required.
+If there is inflammation and swelling present, using a form of cold therapy will help to relieve this.
+Apply ice or a specialist cold wrap to the wrist for 10 minutes at a time, hourly in the early stages.
+Reduce frequency as your symptoms improve.

-Medication - Your Doctor may also prescribe anti-inflammatory medication such as ibuprofen to reduce inflammation, or diuretics to clear fluid retention.
+Your doctor may also prescribe anti-inflammatory medication such as ibuprofen to reduce inflammation, or diuretics to clear fluid retention.

-Acupuncture - Other treatments, which may be worth trying include acupuncture which has been linked to an improvement in carpal tunnel syndrome symptoms.
-Acupuncture is performed by inserting needles of various lengths and diameters into specific points over the body.
-The needle is usually inserted, rotated and then either removed immediately or left in place for several minutes.
+Some evidence shows Acupuncture improves carpal tunnel syndrome symptoms.
+Acupuncture is inserting needles of various lengths and diameters into specific points over the body.
+The therapist inserts, rotates and then either removes immediately or leaves the needle in place for several minutes.

 If symptoms do not improve other options include Corticosteroids or lidocaine injections.
 If all of this treatment fails and symptoms persist over a 6 month period, surgery may be required.

 Exercises for carpal tunnel syndrome

 Following a period of immobilization, stretching and strengthening exercises help prevent symptoms from returning.
 Exercises should be pain-free.
 If pain occurs, go back a step or rest for longer.